rucio/documentation/docs/installing_server.md

 might need to contact the IAM admin as such settings are usually not accessible to IAM users.
 In addition, you will need to request your IAM admin to allow your client returning refresh tokens with lifetime being visible in their unverified header.
-In addition Rucio assumes refresh tokens to expire immediatelly after their first use, which has to be also confirmed by your IAM admin.
-Second client, let\'s call it Rucio Admin IAM client, will be used by a Rucio probe script __check_voms__ in order to synchronize existing Rucio accounts with Rucio identities.
-Rucio will also use this client\'s credentials in order to request token for itself.
+In addition Rucio assumes refresh tokens to expire immediately after their first use, which has to be also confirmed by your IAM admin.
+The second client, let's call it Rucio Admin IAM client, will be used by a Rucio probe script, __check_voms__, in order to synchronize existing Rucio accounts with Rucio identities.
+Rucio will also use this client's credentials in order to request tokens for itself.
 The IAM administrator must include the __scim:read__ scope and allow __client credentials__ grant type for the Rucio Admin IAM client in order to grant you rights to pre-provision IAM users for Rucio.
 Examples of the configuration of these two clients follow below: